A surgeon discussing Spinal Fusion Surgery options with a patient in Florida

 View all spine conditions and treatment options →

-Medical illustration of spinal fusion hardware stabilization
+Medical illustration of spinal fusion hardware stabilizing scoliosis

 Benefits of Spinal Fusion Surgery

-Recovery Timeline: 6-12 Months
+Recovery Timeline: 6-12 Months for Full Fusion Maturation

 Frequently Asked Questions